Helene Klein, Assistant Dean of Honors and Accelerated Programs

 About the Honors Program

-Arcadia’s Honors Program is a place where students with many talents and passions are encouraged to feed their strengths, refine them, and then own them in a way that positions them to go forth and make positive impacts on innovative, strategic, empathetic teams and also recognize the pathway to their own happiness.
+Arcadia’s Honors Program is a place where students with many talents and passions are encouraged to feed their strengths, refine them, and then own them.
+The program grows in the direction of our values, passions, and talents.
+Students are encouraged to take the best of themselves to create impact in ways that are fulfilling to individuals, teams and the larger community in a way that positions them to go forth and make positive impacts on innovative, strategic and empathetic teams and also recognize the pathway to their own happiness.

 Specialized opportunities for professional-level scholarship, co-curricular experiences and presentations are provided to ready these students for their professional careers and maximize their marketability.

 Collaboration (Play well with others; there is strength in teams)

 Innovation (Problems are just opportunities waiting to be explored)

 Passions (Follow them)

 Communication (Voices heard and understood create a difference)

 Connection (Every connection is an opportunity for greater happiness)

 Inclusivity (Everyone has a special place within the community; explore yours and use it to change the community for the better).

 Shared vulnerability (being willing to take risks, learn from setbacks and most of all, ask for and give help.
 In shared vulnerability real connections occur and trust is built.